Newcastle Libraries

 Newcastle Libraries are the public library system in Newcastle, Australia.
-They are the biggest lending library system in New South Wales.
+They are the second biggest lending library system in New South Wales by collection, following Richmond-Tweed Libraries.
 Newcastle Libraries is connected with the Newcastle Museum.

 History

 Demand for a free public library in Newcastle had been around since the 1920s and gained traction in the 1930s as part of the free Library movement, of which the Newcastle branch was described as "most active and well organised".
 In the late 1930s, the Newcastle Council had begun plans for a free library, and the Newcastle School of Arts (which at the time had a subscription library) had offered space in their building for one, but plans were put on hold until the mid 1940s as resources were being prioritised for World War II.